skaes/logjam_app/README.md

 Here "app" is the name which will be used by logjam internally and "env" the name of the environment (typically "production").
-Note that each stream needs a separate port, on which the corresponding importer process will listen on (interface 0.0.0.0).
+Note that each stream needs a separate port, on which the corresponding importer process will listen (interface 0.0.0.0).

 For the AMQP transport: